You have turned-in this assignment. You can review the lesson and see your previous answers.

 Just 30 years before the date of this map, many of those empires came under one empire, the Mali Empire, which was renowned for the wealth of its rulers, especially Mansa Musa.

-So we can see then that the world was full of empires, but you may be asking yourself, what about Europe?
-So for a thousand years after the collapse of the Roman Empire in Europe, no single unitary power really managed to establish itself for any extended amount of time.
+" So for a thousand years after the collapse of the Roman Empire in Europe, no single unitary power really managed to establish itself for any extended amount of time.

 However, during the Renaissance in the 15th century, European thinkers began to learn about how to navigate the globe.

-As a result, Christopher Columbus was able to sail across the Atlantic ocean and land in the Americas in 1492.
+As a result, Christopher Columbus was able to sail across the Atlantic Ocean and land in the Americas in 1492.

-The Americas, meaning both North and South America.
+The Americas meaning both north and South America.

 Spain and Portugal were at the forefront of this exploration.

-This was later followed by the Spanish and Portuguese conquest of vast territories in the Americas, which had previously been conquered and ruled by great empires such as the Aztecs and the Incas.
+This was later followed by the Spanish and Portuguese conquest of vast territories in the Americas, which had previously been conquered and ruled by great empires such as the Aztecs and Incas.

-And Portugal in the dark green have an empire which stretches right across South America to smaller colonies in Africa and Asia.
+And Portugal, in the dark green, have an empire which stretches right across South America to smaller colonies in Africa and Asia.

 So we can see then that by 1688, this is the world that England is trying to establish itself in, surrounded by imperial giants, giant empires.

-But we can see that England had started to build its own empire in North America as the pink bit on the east coast.
+But we can see that England had started to build its own empire in North America, as the pink bit on the East Coast.

-However, the way it started was quite a haphazard and ad hoc way as if they fell into it by accident.
+However, the way it started was quite a haphazard and ad hoc way, as if they fell into it by accident.

 It was thought that Britain's empire began in a fit of absence of mind.